English Country Dance figures

 Up a double:

-"Up a double" means walk upwards for two bars (four steps) (often with partners, or often in lines of four people across the set).
+"Up a double" means walk upwards for two bars (four walking steps) (often with partners, or often in lines of four people across the set).
 This is most commonly part of "up a double and back", in which you walk upwards for four steps, then backward another four steps.
 We take hands (nearer hands) for "up a double".

 Heys: